SaschaRoemer/XStable/README.md

 ## Performance considerations

 SpecFlow.Assist has a nice feature to find properties having a similar name as the column names of a table - in case no exact match exists.
-If used inappropriately this feature can slow down a test and may have a significant impact on the test suit.
+If used inappropriately it can slow down a test and may have an impact on the test suit.

-Therefore I decided to implement only the features that do not have an extra cost on the execution time and drop anything else.
-So in observation of "Worse is Better" only exact matches are implemented.

-There is still a good amount of reflection used, so you should expact an impact comared to the usabe of object instances directly.
+I decided to implement only the features that do not have an extra cost on the execution time and drop anything else.
+There is still a good amount of reflection used, so you should expact an impact compared to the usabe of object instances directly.